-- Tires, batteries, range/stove, furnace/water heater, refrigerator, air conditioner, toilet, microwave, glass breakage, tents/visor, and other materials, parts and components warranted by persons or entities other than Airstream.
+- 1. Tires, batteries, stereo, television, range/stove, furnace, refrigerator, air conditioner, toilet, water heater, microwave, generator, glass breakage, and other materials, parts and components warranted by persons or entities other than Airstream.
 Please refer to the warranties of component manufacturers for terms and conditions of coverage; - 2.
 Accessories and equipment that are working as designed, but which you are unhappy because of the design - 3.
-Any part or component of the Basecamp that was not manufactured or installed by Airstream; - 4.
-Normal deterioration due to wear or exposure, including but not limited to upholstery, flooring rust, corrosion, oxidation, and cosmetic blemishes; - 5.
-Normal maintenance and service items, including but not limited to light bulbs, fuses, lubricants, sealants and seals, and door adjustments; - After-market equipment or accessories installed on the Basecamp after completion of manufacture by Airstream, or any defects or damage caused by such items; - Basecamps not purchased through an authorized dealer of Airstream and Basecamps purchased directly or indirectly through auction, salvage, repossession, or other non-customary sale means; - 8.
-Defects or damage caused by, in whole or in part, or in any way related to: Accidents, misuse (including off-road use), or negligence; Failure to comply with the instructions set forth in any owner's manual provided with the Basecamp; Alteration or modification of the Basecamp except such alterations or modifications approved in writing by Airstream; Acts of God or other environmental conditions, such as lightning, hail, salt causing rust, or other chemicals in the atmosphere; De-icing agents or other chemicals applied to the Basecamp; Failure to properly maintain or service the Basecamp, including but not limited to the maintenance of lubricants. sealants, and seals: Condensation and the results of condensation including water damage and the growth of mold or mildew.
-Mold and mildew are natural growths given certain environmental conditions and are not covered by the terms of this Limited Warranty; Use of the trailer other than for temporary recreation purposes, including but not limited to use of the trailer for residential, commercial, disaster relief, or rental purposes; The addition of weight to the Basecamp that causes the total weight to exceed applicable weight ratings, or addition of weight causing improper distribution of the weight of the Basecamp; Failure to seek and obtain repairs in a timely manner; Failure to use reasonable efforts to mitigate damage caused by defects: Failure to properly ventilate the Basecamp; Improper electric power supply or improper trailer hookup to other facilities; Acts or omissions of any person or entity other than Airstream.
+Any part or component of the travel trailer that was not manufactured or installed by Airstream; - 4.
+Normal deterioration due to wear or exposure, including but not limited to upholstery, flooring rust, corrosion, oxidation, and cosmetic blemishes; - Normal maintenance and service items, including but not limited to light bulbs, fuses, lubricants, sealants and seals, door adjustments, and awning tension; - After-market equipment or accessories installed on the travel trailer after completion of manufacture by Airstream, or any defects or damage caused by such items; - 7.
+Travel trailers not purchased through an authorized dealer of Airstream and travel trailers purchased directly or indirectly through auction, salvage, repossession, or other non-customary sale means;

+- 8. Travel trailers used for any rental, business and commercial purpose.
+If the travel trailer owner or user files a tax form claiming a business or commercial tax benefit related to the travel trailer, or if the travel trailer is purchased, registered or titled in the name of any business association it shall be irrefutable that the travel trailer has been used for rental, commercial or business purposes. - Defects or damage caused by, in whole or in 9. part, or in any way related to: Accidents, misuse (including off-road use), or negligence; Failure to comply with the instructions set forth in any owner's manual provided with the travel trailer; Alteration or modification of the travel trailer except such alterations or modifications approved in writing by Airstream; Acts of God or other environmental conditions, such as lightning, hail, salt causing rust, or other chemicals in the atmosphere; Deicing agents or other chemicals applied to the travel trailer; Failure to properly maintain or service the travel trailer, including but not limited to the maintenance of lubricants, sealants, and seals; Condensation and the results of condensation including water damage and the growth of mold or mildew.
+Mold and mildew are natural growths given certain environmental conditions and are not covered by the terms of this Limited Warranty; Use of the trailer other than for temporary recreation purposes, including but not limited to use of the trailer for residential, commercial, disaster relief, or rental purposes; The addition of weight to the travel trailer that causes the total weight to exceed applicable weight ratings, or addition of weight causing improper distribution of the weight of the travel trailer; Failure to seek and obtain repairs in a timely manner; Failure to use reasonable efforts to mitigate damage caused by defects; Failure to properly ventilate the travel trailer; Improper electric power supply or improper travel trailer hookup to other facilities; Acts or omissions of any person or entity other than Airstream.
+(Note: An irrefutable presumption arises that the travel trailer has been used for commercial and/or business purposes if the travel trailer owner or user files a tax form claiming any business or commercial tax benefit related to the travel trailer, or if the travel trailer is purchased, registered or titled in a business name.